fachat/MicroPET/CPLD/README.md

 ## CRTC emulation

-The Video code (partially) emulates three CRTC registers:
+The Video code (partially) emulates only a subset of the CRTC registers:

 - Register 9: number of pixel rows per character -1
 - Register 12: start of video memory high